UMAprotocol/UMIPs/UMIPs/UMIP-across-v2.md

 - `slowRelayRoot`

 The `bundleEvaluationBlockNumbers` is an ordered array of block numbers for each destination chain.
-Which index corresponds to which chain is denoted by the config stored at TBD.
-From this, one should be able to determine a list of chainIds and ending block numbers.
+Which index corresponds to which chain is denoted by the `CHAIN_ID_LIST` above.

 To determine the start block number for each chainId, search for the latest [RootBundleExecuted event](https://github.com/across-protocol/contracts-v2/blob/aac42df9192145b5f4dc17162ef229c66f401ebe/contracts/HubPool.sol#L158-L167)